 The streets of Valetta are home to many a hotel, but for an escape from the bustle head across the harbour to Senglea and the Cugó Gran Maċina Grand Harbour, this year’s most exciting opening.

-Its opening earlier this year marked the completion of extensive renovation of one of the Grand Harbour’s most famous landmarks, Sheer Bastion, originally built in 1554.
+It’s opening earlier this year marked the completion of the extensive renovation of one of the Grand Harbour’s most famous landmarks, Sheer Bastion, originally built in 1554.
 The building is a stunning structure, juxtaposing original features and stonework with new design details, with 21 suites offering views across the harbour, vaulted ceilings, custom-designed bathrooms and an abundance of glass and natural light.
 The sun-drenched rooftop pool is the selling point, offering a pocket of privacy to soak up the rays, while Hammetts Grand Maċina restaurant downstairs open for a continental breakfast and a dinner menu of freshly-caught seafood, Italian influenced flavours and crisp Mediterranean wines.

 What to do

 Malta has no shortage of festivals at the best of times, but this year’s European Capital of Culture accolade means 2018’s schedule is better than ever before, no matter what your tastes.
 August heats up all round as Glitch Festival – a must for fans of electronica – runs from 14th-16th at Gianpula Fields, Malta’s ultimate destination for entertainment and clubbing.
 Set in an ancient cave with a star-studded lineup and a finale boat party on the closing day it’s an experience like no other.
 For a more chilled vibe, Full Moon Med Fest – inspired by Thai clubbing traditions – takes place on a beach under the glow of the moon on August 25th, while early bird tickets are already on sale for Annie Mac’s Lost and Found in May next year, fuelling Malta’s reputation for being hot on the heels of Ibiza.